 The Arc de Triomphe, also dominates the great avenue and is the finishing line for the Tour de France, while Le Grand Palais is one of the great classic museums of the city.
 To top if off, most of the world’s embassies are in the 8th, including the Canadian embassy.
-The Canadian offices in this part of town are located in one of the most luxurious areas in Europe.
+The Canadian offices are located in one of the most luxurious areas in Europe.
 Time invested in an afternoon stroll here is well worth it!

 The 8th is also a stunning area to look for some of the best wines in the world.
 Paris’ cavistes (wine cellars) probably have the most diverse wine collections offered on the planet, and the 8th has some great ones, including Les Caves du Taillevent, one of the most luxurious in the world!

-10th Arrondissement: Gare du Nord and Gare de l’Est
+Paris Attractions in the 10th Arrondissement – Gare du Nord and Gare de l’Est

 First of all, many commuters and travellers will visit the Gare du Nord and the Gare de l’Est, two of the busiest train stations of all of Europe.
 Unfortunately, this means that these stations are home to many pickpockets, swindlers and touts.
 Tourists should always be on their guard in these train stations.